Vermont's Golf Course Permitting Program

 Changes to the Permit Process

 For 2018, the process for permitting golf courses will change, though the actual permits will not change all that much.
-In other words, golf course permits currently do not have an expiration date, but starting in 2018, permits will be issued annually and will expire at the end of each year.
+Older golf course permits do not have an expiration date, but starting in 2018, permits will be issued annually and will expire at the end of each year.
 Pesticide active ingredients that are currently approved for use on a course will remain approved, and do not need to be re-applied for.

 Each Fall, Vermont golf courses will need to report their fertilizer and pesticide use, and sign the renewal form, to renew their permit for the following year.
 The pest control products and amounts currently on the permit will NOT need to be re-applied for, but if you would like to add a new active ingredient, or try increasing the amount of a currently permitted active ingredient, then the “Vermont Golf Course Dilution Worksheet” below should be used to request that (see Pesticide Information below).